 While taking motivation or setting goals and watching others’ reel lives can be healthy, going overboard can spell trouble.
 We must know where to draw a line when imitating reel life events or comparing our real lives with them.

 We must understand the boundaries of reel life as it fails to throw light on people’s real-life troubles, the adverse events in their lives, or how they are as individuals.
 While setting goals is okay, unrealistic expectations from others’ reel lives can affect our confidence and lead to failure.

-For example, several women spend thousands of rupees on skincare and makeup products to get flawless skin like their favourite celebrity but fail to realise the individual’s hardships to achieve that skin.
-Failure to achieve healthy skin or a petite figure often pushes women into depression, eating disorders, suspicious behaviour, etc.
+For example, several women spend thousands of rupees on skincare and makeup products to get flawless skin like their favourite celebrity but fail to realize the individual’s hardships to achieve that skin.
+Failure to achieve healthy skin or a petite figure often pushes women into depression, eating disorders, suspicious behavior, etc.